ME-ICA/tedana/docs/outputs.rst

   (selected in the summary view).
 The x-axis represents time (in units of TR and seconds), and the y-axis represents signal levels (in arbitrary units).
   Finally, the color of the trace informs us about the component classification status.
-  Plausibly BOLD-weighted components might have reponses the follow the a task design, while components that are less likely to be BOLD-weighted might have large signal spikes or slow drifts.
+  Plausibly BOLD-weighted components might have responses that follow the task design, while components that are less likely to be BOLD-weighted might have large signal spikes or slow drifts.
 If a high variance component time series initially has a few very high magnitude volumes, that is a sign non-steady state volumes were not removed